-You will have:

-Tests and An intravenous (IV) continued
+An intravenous (IV) continued Vital signs checked at regular intervals Dressing checked and changed daily or as needed Blood tests Icing and/or wrapping of the knee regularly

-rooto una Vital signs checked at regular intervals
+Vital signs checked at regular intervals Dressing checked and changed daily or as needed Blood tests Icing and/or wrapping of the knee regularly

-Treatment Dressing checked and changed daily or as needed
+Dressing checked and changed daily or as needed Blood tests Icing and/or wrapping of the knee regularly

-Blood tests
+Blood tests Icing and/or wrapping of the knee regularly

 Icing and/or wrapping of the knee regularly

-You may have medication for:
+u may have medication for:

+l l

 Pain control

-Medications Nausea
+Nausea

-wedications Anti-Blood Clotting
+Anti-Blood Clotting

 • Antibiotics

 Your usual Medications

-Pain following surgery is expected and normal.
-Please
+Pain following surgery is normal.
+Please inform your nurse

-inform your nurse if you are experiencing pain or nausea.
+if you are experiencing pain or nausea.

-Nutrition You will be offered a regular diet as your nausea level permits Maintain regular sips of fluids after surgery to stay hydrated
+You will be offered a regular diet as your nausea level permits Maintain regular sips of fluids after surgery to stay hydrated

-Consults Physiotherapy
+.
+Dhusiath assau

+Physiotherapy An anathogical grist many follows and for pain control

 An anesthesiologist may follow you for pain control

-Review post-op precautions & care, activity, and exercises

-Education Review past op precautions & care, activity, and exercises Review pain management and wound care

-Review follow-up appointments and care of your knee at home
+Review post-op precautions &amp; care, activity, and exercises Review pain management and wound care Review follow-up appointments and care of your knee at home Review medications

-Review medications

-Diocharge

-Discharge Discharge is one to two days after surgery before 11:00am.
-Talla
+Discharge is two days after surgery before 11:00am.

-Dianning Follow-up phone calls Discuss part on clinic check ups home care physiotherapy.
+Follow-up phone calls

-Planning Discuss post-op clinic check-ups, home care physiotherapy, medications and prescriptions, etc.
+Discuss post-op clinic check-ups, home care physiotherapy, medications and prescriptions, etc.

-L
+a